hasura/axiom/infra/ansible/README.md

 ### Set Up Inventory of Servers
 The Ansible inventory file specifies the servers to manage.

-* The official inventory file for presales can be found in the Presales Wiki.
+* The official inventory file for ACT can be found in the ACT Wiki.
 * [Optional] Use the example structure below to create your own inventory file if needed:

 ```bash